 Vivaldi’s "Concerto in F Major for Three Violins" (EMB, ed.
 Károlyi) offers lively Baroque ensemble writing with a reliable piano reduction—perfect for advanced violinists and chamber groups.

-Vivaldi’s "Autumn" Concerto (EMB) from The Four Seasons is a lively Baroque favourite—perfect for advanced violinists seeking expressive and technical brilliance.
+Vivaldi’s "Summer" Concerto (Peters) from The Four Seasons is a fiery Baroque favourite—perfect for advanced violinists seeking expressive drama and technical display.